jvalue/open-data-service-v1/README.md

 current REST-API:
-* GET /pegelonline/stations
+* GET /pegelonline/stations -> json representation of all stations /
-* GET /pegelonline/stations/{stationname}
+* GET /pegelonline/stations/{stationname} -> a specific station
-* GET /pegelonline/stations/{stationname}/currentMeasurement

-* commands return json representation of all stations / a specific station / the current measurement of a specific station
+* GET /pegelonline/stations/{stationname}/currentMeasurement -> the current measurement of a specific station